-That was rough, but the satisfaction I feel today was worth the bare-knuckle initiation.
+That was challenging, but the satisfaction I feel today was worth the bare-knuckle initiation.
 Because now, I’m a writer.

 But that’s all that I am…

 I’m not a developer.
-I’m not a designer.
-I can’t code.
+I can't code.
+I’m not a designer (although I did design this website).

 Coming up, all I wanted to do was write sharper, leaner, better sentences.
 That was my focus.
 I wanted to be clear and concise and compelling.
 I wanted to make an impact -- and I wanted to do it with words.

 I’ll leave the visuals to someone else, I thought.